Era of Stagnation: History

 After the death of Soviet leader Joseph Stalin in 1953, a program of policy change was begun, later known as de-Stalinization.
 Nikita Khrushchev, who succeeded Stalin's brief successor Georgy Malenkov as Soviet leader, introduced relatively liberal reforms during the period known as the Khrushchev Thaw.
 This period also brought an economic increase that topped at 6%.
 The Manege Affair of 1962, during which Khrushchev publicly criticized an exhibition of Soviet art, led to the reassertion of Communist Party control over the arts and marked the beginning of the end of the Cultural Thaw.

 Brezhnev replaced Khrushchev as Soviet leader in 1964.
 The Brezhnev Era (1964–1982) began with high economic growth and soaring prosperity, but gradually significant problems in social, political, and economic areas accumulated.
-Social stagnation began following Brezhnev's rise to power, when he revoked several of Khrushchev's reforms and partially rehabilitated Stalinist policies.
+Social stagnation began following Brezhnev's rise to power, when he revoked several of Khrushchev's reforms and partially rehabilitated some Stalinist policies, such as centralized control, suppression of dissent, and economic centralization.
 Some commentators regard the start of social stagnation as being the Sinyavsky–Daniel trial in 1966, in which two writers were convicted of anti-Soviet agitation and which marked the end of the Khrushchev Thaw.
 Others place it at the time of the Warsaw Pact invasion of Czechoslovakia in 1968 that suppressed the Prague Spring.
 The period's political stagnation is associated with the establishment of gerontocracy, which came into being as part of the policy of stability.

 The majority of scholars set the starting year for economic stagnation at 1975, although some claim that it began as early as the 1960s.
 Industrial growth rates declined during the 1970s as heavy industry and the arms industry were prioritized while Soviet consumer goods were neglected.
-The value of all consumer goods manufactured in 1972 in retail prices was about 118 billion roubles; thusly some scholars cite 1972 as year 0.
+The value of all consumer goods manufactured in 1972 in retail prices was about 118 billion roubles.
 Historians, scholars, and specialists are uncertain what caused the stagnation, with some arguing that the command economy suffered from systemic flaws that inhibited growth.
 Others have argued that the lack of reforms or the high expenditures on the military led to stagnation.

+The stagnation of the Soviet economy was fueled even further by the Soviet Union's ever-widening technological gap with the West.
+Due to the cumbersome procedures of the centralized planning system, Soviet industries were incapable of the innovation needed to meet public demand.
+This was especially notable in the field of computers.
+In response to the lack of uniform standards for peripherals and digital capacity in the Soviet computer industry, Brezhnev's regime ordered an end to all independent computer development and required all future models to be based on the IBM/360.
+However, following the adoption of the IBM/360 system, the Soviet Union was never able to build enough platforms, let alone improve on its design.
+As its technology continued to fall behind the West, the Soviet Union increasingly resorted to pirating Western designs.